brendan607/Spotify-Recommender/README.md

 <br/>

 ### Key Takeaways:
-- Our recommender is based on "audio features", which returns music with similar features musically.
+- Our recommender is based on "audio features", which returns tracks with similar features musically.
 - Often genres are defined by the specific sound design and timbres of its instrumentation.
 Our recommender was often returning songs that could be in a complete different genre, sounding completey different yet being very similar musically.
-- Since this recommender recommends songs based on audio features (genre was not a feature), it is a great away to discover music that is out of your usual comfort zone.\
+- Since this recommender recommends songs based on audio features (genre was not a feature), it is a great away to discover music that is out of your usual comfort zone.

 ___
 ## Limitations